-The investor visa also extends to foreigners who invest in Italy through corporate vehicles of which they are legal representatives.
-This is the main novelty of article 40 – quater of the Simplifications Decree (Decree Law 76/2020), introduced by the Senate in the process of converting the decree into law, which is now being examined by the Chamber of Deputies.
+The investor visa has been recently extended to foreigners who invest in Italy through corporate vehicles of which they are legal representatives.
+This is the main novelty of article 40 quater of the Simplification Decree (Law Decree 76/2020), which has brough some changes to the Investor Visa regulation, laid out in Article 26 bis of the Legislative Decree 286/1998″.

 a) an investment of at least 2 million Euros in Italian Government bonds maintained for a minimum of 2 years;